laras126/cv/README.md

 npm run larva
 ```

-And to build it (make sure the larva server is running in another shell with `npm run larva`):
+And to build and deploy it (make sure the larva server is running in another shell with `npm run larva`):
 ```
-npm run build-cv
+npm run deploy
 ```

 Things to note: